kaitkimmel/EcoRep/README.md

 ---
 output:
   html_document: default
-  pdf_document: default
 ---
 # EcoRep
 This R code and data produces the analyses in Kimmel, Avolio, & Ferraro (2023).
 Please contact kaitlinakimmel@gmail.com for questions regarding the code and data files.
+See https://osf.io/9yd2b/ for the corresponding Open Science Framework page which also includes a preprint version of the final manuscript.

 ## <u>Code</u>
 Note: I used the here::here() function to call my data and save files.
 The here function makes it so that a new working directory for other users does not have to be set.
 When setting up the .Rproj create the following folders: "Data", "Figures", and "R".
-I have a folder "Data" in which all the data is stored.
 The code should run easily if the folder structure is made within a new project and here() is used.

 + Data will house the data files used in the analysis
 + R will house the code for analysis